MohitKushwaha/Eve/README.md

 # Eve
 An online solution for managing events and reminders developed with Angular framework.
-Dexie.js over IndexedDB is used as in-browser database.
+Dexie.js over IndexedDB is used as an in-browser database.
 SCSS is used to create stylesheets.
-Express.js is minimalist web framework for Node.js used here to create the server backend.
-The user can create meetings and events, set reminders and birthday notifications with additonal feature to add guests.
+Express.js is a minimalist web framework for Node.js used here to create the server backend.
+The user can create meetings and events, set reminders and birthday notifications with additional features to add guests.
 Checklists can be created for all events.
-Date, time and venue is also available where necessary.
+Date, time, and venue are also available where necessary.
 The project follows the guidelines of Progressive Web Apps.
 It is installable with full offline support.

 ## Development server